-Figure 4.3.3.7.21 Land Affected by this section of the DCP
+Figure 4.3.3.6.2 Land Application

-The site at 8-12 Victoria Road and 2A Villiers Street, Parramatta is on the northern edge of the Parramatta CBD, which is transitioning from low scale in the north west to high density mixed use development in the east and south.
+The site at 8-12 Victoria Road and 2A Villiers Street, Parramatta is on the northern edge of the Parramatta City Centre - Deferred Area A, which is transitioning from low scale in the north west to high density mixed use development in the east and south.
 The context of the site includes a number of important heritage items - Prince Alfred Park to the south, Our Lady of Mercy College to the west and St Patrick's Cathedral diagonally opposite to the south west.
 The proximity of the site to the Parramatta River and CBD core supports an intensity of development while respecting the important heritage setting.